SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/hosting-extension-from-office365-cdn.md

----
-title: Hosting extension from Office 365 CDN (Hello world part 4) ms.date: 09/25/2017
-ms.prod: sharepoint
----

 # Hosting extension from Office 365 CDN (Hello world part 4)

->**Note:** The SharePoint Framework Extensions are currently in preview and are subject to change.
-SharePoint Framework Extensions are not currently supported for use in production environments.

 In this article, you will learn how to deploy your SharePoint Framework Application Customizer to be hosted from an Office 365 CDN and how to deploy that to SharePoint for the end users.
 This article continues with the hello world extension built in the previous article [# Deploy your extension to SharePoint (Hello world part 3)](./using-page-placeholder-with-extensions.md) where we were still hosting the customizer from localhost.